code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-21-spring-kafka-json-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[JSON](http://www.json.org/) (JavaScript Object Notation) is a lightweight data-interchange format that uses human-readable text to transmit data objects.
+[JSON](http://www.json.org/) (JavaScript Object Notation){:target="_blank"} is a lightweight data-interchange format that uses human-readable text to transmit data objects.
 It is built on two structures: a collection of name/value pairs and an ordered list of values.

 The following tutorial illustrates how to send/receive a Java object as a JSON `byte[]` array to/from Apache Kafka using Spring Kafka, Spring Boot and Maven.

-# General Project Setup

 If you want to learn more about Spring Kafka - head on over to the [Spring Kafka tutorials page]({{ site.url }}/spring-kafka/).
 {: .notice--primary}

+# General Project Setup

 Tools used:
 * Spring Kafka 1.2
 * Spring Boot 1.5
 * Maven 3.5

-[Apache Kafka](https://kafka.apache.org/) stores and transports `Byte` arrays in its topics.
-It ships with a number of [built in (de)serializers](https://kafka.apache.org/0100/javadoc/org/apache/kafka/common/serialization/Serializer.html) but a JSON one is not included.
-Luckily, the [Spring Kafka framework](https://projects.spring.io/spring-kafka/) includes a support package that contains a [JSON (de)serializer](https://github.com/spring-projects/spring-kafka/tree/master/spring-kafka/src/main/java/org/springframework/kafka/support/serializer) that uses a [Jackson](https://github.com/FasterXML/jackson) `ObjectMapper` under the covers.
+[Apache Kafka](https://kafka.apache.org/){:target="_blank"} stores and transports `Byte` arrays in its topics.
+It ships with a number of [built in (de)serializers](https://kafka.apache.org/0100/javadoc/org/apache/kafka/common/serialization/Serializer.html){:target="_blank"} but a JSON one is not included.
+Luckily, the [Spring Kafka framework](https://projects.spring.io/spring-kafka/){:target="_blank"} includes a support package that contains a [JSON (de)serializer](https://github.com/spring-projects/spring-kafka/tree/master/spring-kafka/src/main/java/org/springframework/kafka/support/serializer){:target="_blank"} that uses a [Jackson](https://github.com/FasterXML/jackson){:target="_blank"} `ObjectMapper` under the covers.

 We base the below example on a previous [Spring Kafka example]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html).
 The only thing that needs to be added to the Maven POM file for working with JSON is the `spring-boot-starter-web` dependency which will indirectly include the needed `jackson-*` JAR dependencies.